rowansmithau/wiz-tools/shikari-scenarios/README.md

 **Q: How can I ensure only one specific VM completes a step, i.e `vault operator init`?**

 **A:** When creating a step you can use a similar pattern to the previous question to target a specific hostname, for example `if [[ "$HOSTNAME" == *"01"* ]]; then`.
 Consult existing scenarios for working examples.

-**Q: VM's suddenly fail to start with an error message like `error calling fd_connect: fd_connect: dial unix /private/var/run/lima/socket_vmnet.shared: connect: connection refused"` or they don't receive IP addresses on the lima0 interface**

-**A:** Issues have been experienced along these lines and appear to be related to `socket_vmnet`.
-Though they are not yet fully understood / a consistent root cause is yet to be identified for each occurrence, we have observed that running `sudo ifconfig bridge100 destroy; sudo /bin/launchctl kickstart -kp system/com.apple.bootpd` can help resolve the issue.